Australian Marlin Fishing

-Australia offers a range of options to the traveling marlin fishing visitor year round.
-Not only do we catch blue marlin, black marlin and striped marlin all in Australian water – but we also catch them here in all sizes, from the juvenile fish, all the way up to the supersized models of over 1,000lbs.
+Offshore Australia offers anglers a wide range of options to the travelers year-round.
+Not only do we catch blue marlin, black marlin and striped marlin all in Australian waters – but we also catch them here in all sizes, from the juvenile fish, all the way up to the supersized models of over 1,000lbs.

-While our personal charter offerings these days are restricted to Cairns and the giant black marlin season (outside of marlin season we offer impoundment barramundi charters in the beautiful Whitsundays), we can recommend other operators at different locations for charters throughout the years.
-Read on for more information!
+While our personal charter offerings these days are restricted to Cairns and the giant black marlin season (outside of marlin season we offer impoundment barramundi charters in the beautiful Whitsundays region), we can book and recommend other operators at different locations for charters throughout the year.
+Find out more about key marlin locations and seasons below!

 Not just granders!